nwithan8/easypost-extensions-dotnet/README.md

 ## Usage

+The information below is only highlights of this package's capabilities.
+For full reference, see the docs: http://www.nateharr.is/easypost-extensions-dotnet/api/index.html

 ### Parameter Dictionary Creation

 Currently, the EasyPost .NET library requires end-users to pass in pre-formatted dictionaries of key-value pairs of data